 Additional environment variables available for all the tasks inside the imported module.
 A limited subset of Bash's capabilities for interpolation (like using ${VAR}

-) are available to interpolate variables that come from the parent environment (current module or Ebro's execution environment), but not from the same environment object.
+) are available to interpolate variables that come from the parent environment (previous variables on the map, current module or Ebro's execution environment).

 tasks